FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Dynamic Cable Configurations

 This section lists the dynamic cable configurations used in the array design.
-The 'cable_type' links to either a dynamic cable entry in the [Cable Cross-Sectional Properties](#cable-cross-sectional-properties) section or a dynamic cable type in the cableProps_default yaml.
+The 'cable_type' links to either a dynamic cable entry in the [Cable Cross-Sectional Properties](#cable-cross-sectional-properties) section or a dynamic cable type in the FAModel cableProps_default yaml.

 The sections list provides details on the layout of cable appendages, such as buoyancy modules, joints, and clump weights.
 The distance of the appendage midpoint from end A is included; however, joints do not need a specified location if they are at the end of a cable.
 Buoyancy module sections also include the number of modules, the spacing between modules, and the volume of a single buoyancy module.
 The volume is only needed if the buoyancy module properties will be imported from the cableProps_defaul yaml.
-As with the cable properties, the 'type' in the sections list must refer to an entry in either the [Cable Appendages](#cable-appendages) section or in the cableProps_default.yaml.
+As with the cable properties, the 'type' in the sections list must refer to an entry in either the [Cable Appendages](#cable-appendages) section or in the FAModel cableProps_default.yaml.

 Similar to mooring lines, the span refers to the end to end distance of the line in the x-y plane.